What Keeps You Up at Night?

-This is the question we’ve been asking admission professionals over the past few months during AISAP’s Sponsored Roundtable conversations (Coming soon to a town near you, just ask!).
+This is the question we’ve been asking admission professionals over the past few months.

 The most common answer?
 RETENTION.

-More and more, schools are increasingly worried about Retention.
+More and more, independent schools are increasingly worried about retention.
 It’s a downright scary concept for admission professionals.
-You spend months guiding a family through your process, working to determine fit, getting to know the strengths and weaknesses of the student, and recognizing those unique contributions each new student will bring.
+You spend months guiding a family through your admission process, working to determine fit, getting to know the strengths and weaknesses of the student, and recognizing those unique contributions each new student will bring.
 It’s hard not to get attached.

 Then, all of a sudden, in August, you are expected to “turn them over” to the rest of the school and sever your relationship. (*It is shocking how many teams we’ve talked with that feel like this is happening).
 It keeps you up at night because you care about your school, you believe in what you do, and you know just how strong and valuable those relationships are.